RMHogervorst/cleancode/_posts/blog/2016-02-22-from-spss-to-r-part1.md

 # The following line installs the packages
 # install.packages(c("ggplot2", "dplyr", "haven"))

-this line is not code and should thus be commented out with the pound sign.
+this line is not code and should thus be commented out

 ggplot()
-# activate the package ggplot2 in the next line with the library command
+# activate the package ggplot2 in the
+#next line with the library command

 # then try line 9 again.
 {% endhighlight %}